-You may not think that when daylight savings happens your risk of a car accident increases.
-It does.
+You may not think that when daylight savings happens your risk of a car accident increases but it does.
 Find out why and what you can do about it.

 Seven states have passed bills to eliminate the time change daylight savings brings.
 Arizona and Hawaii don’t actually observe daylight savings at all.

 Legislators believe there are enormous health and economic benefits to doing so.
 But, enacting these changes requires congressional approval, so they haven’t happened yet.

 Strangely, daylight savings brings the unanticipated problem of more time spent driving in the dark.
 Darkness decreases visibility, which increases auto collisions.

 On weekends, for example, 72% of pedestrian fatalities caused by car accidents happen between 6 PM and 3 AM.
 And 57.3% of all pedestrian fatalities happen between 3 PM and 12 AM.

 Why Does Driving in the Dark Lead to More Accidents?